Disappearance of Susan Smalley and Stacie Madison

+Forest Lane, Dallas where the Mustang was found abandoned.
+Photographed 2019 after hurricane damage.

 Susan Renee Smalley (born September 19, 1969) and Stacie Elisabeth Madison (born June 17, 1970) were two young women from Carrollton, Texas, United States who disappeared on the morning of March 20, 1988.

 Disappearance

 Stacie Madison worked as a receptionist and had plans of studying business at the University of North Texas.
 On the evening of March 19, 1988, her good friend, Susan Smalley, was staying overnight at her house.
-The pair left the house together for a short while in Madison's 1967 Ford Mustang convertible, a car that was painted in the emblematic colors of their high school and that Madison had recently bought with the earnings from her two jobs.
+The pair left the house together for a short while in Madison's 1967 Ford Mustang convertible, a car that was painted in the emblematic colors of their high school and which Madison recently bought with earnings from her two jobs.
 Later, the girls were seen attempting to purchase alcohol at a 7-Eleven, but the clerk did not sell it to them since they were minors.

 Madison and Smalley returned to the house, where Madison phoned a friend at around midnight.
-The girls left the house again shortly after the call, with Madison's car no longer to be seen parked in front of the house where the girls were staying.
-The last time anyone saw the girls, they were at The Steak and Ale, the same restaurant where Smalley worked as a waitress.
-An employee at the establishment told investigators that Smalley had been talking to another co-worker while Madison waited for her in the parked car.
+The girls left the house again shortly after the call, with Madison's car no longer seen parked in front of the house.
+The last time anyone saw the girls, they were at the Steak and Ale, the restaurant where Smalley worked as a waitress.
+An employee there told investigators that Smalley had been talking to another co-worker while Madison waited in the parked car.

 Smalley and Madison were reported missing the next morning.
-The Mustang that they had been driving the previous night was found abandoned in the parking lot of a Dallas shopping center, together with personal belongings of both girls inside.
-When last seen, Madison was wearing white cotton pants and a white long-sleeved sweatshirt with a logo of pink, and orange-and-white tennis shoes; Smalley was wearing a white sweater and blue jeans and was carrying a shoulder bag of navy blue with camel trim as well.
+The Mustang they were driving the previous night was found abandoned in the parking lot of a Dallas shopping center with personal belongings of both girls inside.
+When last seen, Madison was wearing white cotton pants and a white long-sleeved sweatshirt with a pink logo, and orange-and-white tennis shoes; Smalley was wearing a white sweater and blue jeans and carrying a navy blue shoulder bag with camel trim.